RausG/qlik-sense-timeline/README.md

 ### HTML Tooltip

-The HTML tooltip a powerful extension, that allows to show the information that is usefull for you dashbord.
+The HTML tooltip a powerful extension, that allows to show the information that is usefull for your dashbord.
 It s not possible to change the outer border design of the tooltip, only the content in the tooltip can be adapted.

 ![image](https://raw.githubusercontent.com/SirGarnet/qlik-sense-timeline/master/googtimeline/tooltip.png)